 Inspectors have been described as 'street-level bureaucrats', doing their jobs outside the purview of their managers in interaction with non-voluntary clients and using discretion in their work (e.g., Mascini and Van Wijk 2009; see also May and Wood 2003).
 In the JISD, multidisciplinary teams of three to eight inspectors from various inspectorates conduct the inspections.
 The teams have been granted discretionary room to reach collective judgements.
-The teams enjoy the freedom to develop inspection plans that match the specificities of the inspection theme and to develop new methods or tools to conduct the inspections.
+The teams enjoy the freedom to develop inspection plans that match the specificities of the inspections.

 Cooperation and deliberation are key characteristics of the work of inspectors.
-One inspector described his input into developing an inspection framework with assessment criteria on which the inspectors base their judgements as contributing to a dialogue with others1:
+One inspector described his input into developing an inspection framework with assessment criteria on which the inspectors base their judgements as contributing to a dialogue with others: